-The Board continued its commitment to the Company's vision that nothing is so important it cannot be done safely.
+The Board continues its commitment to the Company's vision that nothing is so important it cannot be done safely.
 The Work Health and Safety Committee (WHS Committee) exists to assist the Board in meeting this vision.

-Committee membership
+In FY16, the Committee reviewed its function and effectiveness, and considered it appropriate to institute WHS as a standing agenda item at all scheduled monthly Board meetings to increase the prominence and importance of safety within the Company's governance structures.
+As a result of this change, the Committee meeting frequency has reduced from four scheduled meetings per financial year to two.